ludwiklejzer/zlib-on-goodreads/README.md

 # zlib-on-goodreads

-Change "Buy on Amazon" button for "Download on Z-Library"
+Change "Buy on Amazon" button to "Download on Z-Library"